andrie/ggdendro/README.md

 * `tree`
 * `hclust`
 * `dendrogram`
-* `rpart`

-These methods create an object of class "dendro", which is essentiall a list of data.frames.
-To extract the relevant data frames from the list, there are three accessor functions:
+These methods create an object of class "dendro", which is essentially a list of data.frames.
+To extract the relevant data frames from the list, use the three accessor functions:

 * `segment` for the line segment data
 * `label` for the text for each end segment